 3. Add content to your website.

-4. Optimize your website for the search engines.
+4. Optimize your website for search engines.

-Make sure you’re using the right keywords and phrases on your website so that Google can easily find and index your site.
+Ensure you’re using the right keywords and phrases on your website so that Google can easily find and index your site.

 5. Promote your website online.

-How does google’s algorithm determine what displays in the knowledge graph?
+How does Google’s algorithm determine what displays in the knowledge graph?

 1. Relevance